plzm/rag-vector-agent-semantic-kernel/labs/lab2/readme-vs.md

 <message role="user">{{$question}}</message>
 ```

-2. In the Program.cs file, replace line 66 with the following code (in order to load the plugin):
+2. In the **Program.cs file**, replace line 66 with the following code (in order to load the plugin):

 ```C#
 var rewriter = kernel.ImportPluginFromType<QueryRewritePlugin>();